mlz-ictrl/marche/doc/jobs.rst

    On the other hand, ``admin=control, control=display`` means that a user who has only CONTROL level can configure the service, and a user who has only DISPLAY level can start/stop it.

+   There are also two special levels that are only used in certain situations:

+   * NONE: is a level below DISPLAY that can be given to unauthenticated users (see :ref:`here <unauth_level>`), so that they cannot even see services.

+   * DISABLED: is a level above ADMIN that can be given to job actions, so that nobody can execute the action on this job (e.g. ``admin=disabled``).

 .. describe:: pollinterval